valery1707/hugo/content/blog/2013-04-29-emacs-hack-viewing-git-logs-while-composing-commit-messages.markdown

 title: "Emacs hack: Viewing Git logs while composing commit messages"
 date: 2013-04-29
 comments: true
-categories: code elisp emacs git
+categories:
+- code
+- development
+- elisp
+- emacs
+- git
+- tools
+tags:
+- code
+- development
+- elisp
+- emacs
+- git
+- tools
 ---
 I use Emacs as my editor to compose Git commit messages.
 I almost never commit from the terminal with `git commit -m`.
 This approach has two advantages: I get a chance to verify what is being committed and get to compose the message using a proper editor complete with spell checking provided by *flyspell mode*.
 One thing I wish I had access to while composing commit messages is the git log.
 This is useful to refer to work items and encourages one to use a consistent style in the messages.
 This was easier in the terminal as one could do something like `git log -n 3` and then commit with the `-m` flag.